As an Amazon Associate, Reel Adventure Fishing earns from qualifying purchases. We may earn commissions when you buy through links on this post.

 Those over-sized Dura-Drag washers will certainly earn their keep when you have to put the brakes on big.

-But like I said at the beginning, this one is a tough call.
-I all comes down to how you fish and what your fishing.
+But like I said at the beginning, this one is a tough call – this one is a draw for me.
+It all comes down to how you fish and what your fishing.
 What do you need more, ultra smoothness or raw power?
 It’s a personal choice.

 Final Thoughts: The Better Reel or the Better Deal?